 - appreciation of aesthetics,

-- communication skills, including public speaking skills and digital media,
+- communication skills, including writing, public speaking, and digital publication

 - foreign language skills,

 - interpersonal and collaboration skills, and

 These skills are desirable in a wide range of careers both in and out of the arts.
 At Siena Heights, you can develop these skills while investigating a wide variety of art and visual culture.